-World class businesses raise prices every year while the rest suffer from the tyranny of the business cycle.
+World-class businesses raise prices like clockwork.
+Every other business suffers from the tyranny of the business cycle.

-When demand dips – usually in a recession, most businesses slash prices or improve the product while keeping prices static.
-They must compete like crazy to win and keep customers.
-For most, it’s war.
+When demand dips – usually in a recession - most businesses slash prices or are forced to improve the product while keeping prices static.
+Both options tank profits.

 Real estate is no different.

 This isn’t to say you can’t make money in a bad real estate sector.
 Quite the opposite.
-Fortunes are minted by the intrepid few that acquire tanking properties, improve and flip.
+Fortunes are minted by the courageous few that buy, improve and flip.
+This is especially true if you're buying during extreme distress.

-- Mission critical facilities - where the rent is a rounding error vs. the tenant’s investment in the space – ex: data centers
+- Mission critical facilities - where rent is a rounding error vs. the tenant’s investment in the space

-- Assets with network effects - where tenants want to cluster - ex: life science (lab space)
+- Assets with network effects - where tenants have to cluster

 - Growing demand + fixed supply - ex: manufactured housing (aka mobile home parks)

 How do we verify pricing power?
 We dig into the data on "same store" net operating income.
-In other words, internal growth, not including acquisitions.
+Here we're looking for internal (organic) growth, not including acquisitions.
 While not a bulletproof metric, it's a great starting point.

 2021 – 2024 forecasts provided by various sell side analysts.